First-Year Global Programs: Information for Families

 "After the craziness of high school and college applications, this year to explore the world at a slower pace and have time to thoughtfully consider short and long-term goals is a gift.
 This program enables students to gain a more global perspective and learn to live and travel with new people and in new cultures, speaking a different language."

-Our collaborating organizations also have specific pages addressed to parents.
-We suggest reading all of them regardless of which placement your student is interested in, since much of the information is universally relevant.
+Our collaborating organizations also have dedicated webpages addressed to parents.
+While some particular details on policies and procedures may be specific to that organization or program, we encourage you to read them all regardless of which location or placement your student is interested in, since much of the information is universally relevant.

-If you would like to speak to a Tufts 1+4 parent whose child participated in the prorgram, please contact Jessye Crowe-Rothstein, Tufts 1+4 Program Administrator, at firstname.lastname@example.org.
+If you have additional questions, or would like to speak to a Tufts 1+4 parent whose child participated in the program, please email firstname.lastname@example.org.